mst209/birds/README.md

 - Cons:
   - Slow writes, Deeply nested trees would require cascading updates.
   - Since db records can be updated from an outside service triggers or cdc would need to be setup on the table
-  - Unclear if there are size limitations / performance implications for deeply nested trees
+  - Unclear if there are size limitations / performance implications for deeply nested paths
   ```
     SELECT
       *